bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 According to our class data, students might experience some of the following pain points throughout the week:

-@TODO FILL OUT CHART BY LISTING 2-4 PAIN POINTS AND SOLUTIONS

 | Pain Point                          | Recommendation       |
 | ---                                 | ---                  |
 | Closures | Refer to Lesson 2 or [MDN Web Docs on Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) |